Galaxy blending effects in deep imaging cosmic shear probes of cosmology: Blending

 where $k$ loops over the galaxies in the blend, $c_i$ and $c_j$ are the coordinates of the luminosity centroid of the blend, and $\Sigma_{ij}^{(k)}$ is the element $ij$ of the shape covariance matrix of the $k$th galaxy in the blend.
 The ellipticity of the blend can then be determined by using equation \eqref{edefinition}.

-To emulate the effects of unrecognized blending on the truth catalogue, we first identify potential blend candidates in crowded regions (a.k.a. blended scenes), defined as two or more galaxies closer than the spatial separation $\theta_{\rm b}=4.0$\arcsec\,measured from the centroids\footnote{For efficiency, this process is performed by HEALPix, and therefore does not include the pairs that cross the HEALPix borders.
-We believe that disregarding these pairs does not change our overall conclusion, especially since the HEALPix pixels are relatively large ($\sim$53.7 square degrees).} (the validity of this choice is explained later in this section).
-We then inspect those galaxies to confirm whether they are unrecognized blends or not.
+To emulate the effects of unrecognized blending on the truth catalogue, we first identify potential blend candidates in crowded regions (a.k.a. blended scenes), defined as two or more galaxies closer than the spatial separation $\theta_{\rm b}=4.0$~ \rm arcsec\,measured from galaxy centroids\footnote{For efficiency, this process is performed by {\sc healpix}, and therefore does not include the pairs that cross the {\sc healpix} borders.
+We believe that disregarding such pairs does not change our overall conclusion, especially since the {\sc healpix} pixels are relatively large ($\sim$53.7 square degrees).} (the validity of this choice is explained later in this section).
+For this purpose, we use the Friends-of-Friends (FoF) grouping algorithm from the \texttt{SkyLink}\footnote{\url{https://github.com/enourbakhsh/SkyLink}} package which enhances efficiency by using $k$-dimensional trees \citep{kdtree} and graphs\footnote{By definition, a galaxy can only belong to a single FoF group or blended scene, i.e., in the event of an intersection between FoF groups, the groups will merge.}.
+We then inspect galaxies in the blended scenes to confirm whether they are blends or not.
 The inspection is based on simulated image cutouts of the blended scenes generated in real space using \texttt{GalSim}.
 The images do not undergo pixel-level convolution due to galaxies already being PSF-convolved prior to image simulation, as detailed in Section \ref{galprop}.
-All simulated images are based on 1.3 years' worth of LSST observations.
-The source detection is done by taking advantage of the software package \texttt{SEP} \citep{barbary16}, an in-memory python implementation of the \texttt{Source Extractor} or \texttt{SExtractor} software \citep{bertin96}.
-In cases where detection and truth do not correspond, we treat all non-blended galaxies in each detected segment as a single combined galaxy (i.e. an unrecognized blend) and create a so-called ``blended'' catalogue using their collective values.
+All simulated images are based on 1.3 yr worth of LSST observations with the parameters taken from table 2 of \cite{Ive19}.
+The source detection is done by taking advantage of the software package \texttt{SEP} \citep{barbary16}, an in-memory {\sc python} implementation of the \texttt{Source Extractor} or \texttt{SExtractor} software \citep{bertin96}.
+The detection process does not estimate the background level locally; instead, it uses the global sky level utilized by \texttt{GalSim} to create images, i.e. $i_{\rm sky}=20.48 \rm ~mag/arcsec^2$.
+In cases where detection and truth do not correspond, we treat all non-blended galaxies in each detected segment as a single combined galaxy (i.e. an unrecognized blend) and create a so-called ``blended'' catalogue by using their collective values to modify the non-blended catalogue.
 We sum non-blended lensed-only galaxy fluxes within each unrecognized blend to get the total flux, convert it back to the total magnitude, and add noise to the magnitude, as done in Section \ref{galprop} for galaxies in the non-blended catalogue.
-We calculate combined second moments, $Q^{\rm blend}$, using equation \eqref{Qij}.
+We calculate the combined second moments, $Q^{\rm blend}$, using equation \eqref{Qij}.
 The elements of this matrix give us the half-light radius of each unrecognized blend.
 They can also be plugged into equation \eqref{edefinition} to yield the collective shape for each blended system.
 We then add noise to the half-light radii and shapes of the unrecognized blends in accordance with the methods described in Section \ref{galprop}.
-If a galaxy in the non-blended catalogue goes undetected by \texttt{SEP}: (1) we keep it in our blended catalogue if the observed (noisy) version of its magnitude is brighter than our sample cut at $i=24$, or (2) remove it from our blended catalogue if it is fainter than $i=24$.
+If a galaxy in the non-blended catalogue goes undetected by \texttt{SEP}, we: (1) keep it in our blended catalogue as an isolated galaxy if the observed (noisy) version of its magnitude is brighter than our sample cut at $i=24$, or (2) remove it from our blended catalogue if it is fainter than $i=24$.
 However, such non-detections tend to be quite faint in general and thus are more likely to fall under the latter category.